 Source: Investor Presentation

 Las Vegas Sands is a leading developer and operator of integrated resorts in the U.S. and Asia.
-It generates about 60% of its revenues and 53% of its adjusted EBITDA in Macau.
+It generates 64% of its revenue and 61% of its adjusted EBITDA in Macau.

 Source: Investor Presentation

-The stock is currently trading at a price-to-earnings ratio of 19.4, which is lower than its historical average of 23.0.
-If the stock reverts to its average valuation level within the next five years, it will enjoy a 3.5% annualized gain thanks to the expansion of its price-to-earnings ratio.
-Overall, given also its 5.0% annual earnings-per-share growth and its 4.3% dividend, the stock is likely to offer a 12.8% average annual return over the next five years.
+The stock is currently trading at a price-to-earnings ratio of 17.6, which is lower than its historical average of 23.0.
+However, we believe that a fair earnings multiple for this stock is around 17.0.
+If the stock reaches our fair valuation level over the next five years, it will incur a modest 0.7% annualized drag on its returns.
+Overall, given its 5.0% annual earnings-per-share growth and its 5.5% dividend, the stock is likely to offer a 9.8% average annual return over the next five years.